Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 NPRW and Gordon Pike

 North Pacific Right Whale at the Coal Harbour whaling station in 1951.
 This was the last Right Whale seen in BC waters until June 2013.
-From 2013 to 2021, there have only been 4 confirmed sightings off the coat of BC.
 Photo: Gordon Pike, the DFO biologist responsible for monitoring whaling at Coal Harbour.
 Credit: Pacific Biological Station, DFO.

 Screen Shot 2021-06-15 at 16.45.41